djangonaut-space/program/navigators.md

 - Have some fun and learn together!

-As a rough guide, being a Navigator should be roughly a 2 hour per week commitment for 8-weeks.
+As a rough guide, being a Navigator should be roughly a 2-hour per week commitment for 8 weeks.
 Later in the program the time commitments may reduce as the Djangonauts should become more independent.
 There may also be a drop off in the number of Djangonauts which would also reduce a Navigator's time commitments.